Web SDKs Software Engineer (Communications)

 As businesses continue to shift to a real-time, customer-centric communications model, we are experiencing a time of impressive growth.

-We are looking for a Frontend Software Engineer to join our Video Client Engineering team to explore new ways to further enhance and showcase the Vonage Video Platform, our WebRTC-compliant Communications PaaS.
+We are looking for a Communications Frontend Software Engineer to join our Video Client SDKs Engineering team to explore new ways to further enhance and showcase the Vonage Video Platform, our WebRTC-compliant Communications Pass.

-You will play a key role in shaping and advancing the roadmap to enhance the developer experience for our video APIs, making them more accessible and user-friendly for our customers' developers.
-Your work will involve everything from managing our Video WebRTC SDKs, creating user guides, developing sample applications, and building complete reference applications, alongside contributing to our APIs and playing a vital role in the development, expansion, and implementation of our low-code/no-code solutions..
+You will play a key role in shaping and advancing the roadmap to enhance the developer experience and endpoint media communications capabilities for our video APIs, making them more capable, accessible, and user-friendly for our customers' developers.
+Your work will involve everything from managing and extending our Video WebRTC SDKs, creating user guides, developing sample applications, and building complete reference applications, alongside contributing to our APIs and playing a vital role in the development, expansion, and implementation of our low-code/no-code solutions.

-• Implement sample code, user guides, and even full-blown references applications to help showcase media communications and VoIP technology and Interoperability of the Video Vonage Communications Platform.
+• Implement sample code, user guides, documentation, and even full-blown reference applications to help showcase how to use the SDKs for media communications and VoIP technology and interoperability of the Video Vonage Communications Platform.

-• Working closely with product managers to help define product requirements for new products and features
+• Work closely with product managers to help define product requirements for new products and features.

-• Owning projects end-to-end, from ideation, to implementation and testing, and to deployment and monitoring.
+• Own projects end-to-end, from ideation to implementation and testing, and to deployment and monitoring, working hand-in-hand with communications technology experts.

 • Understanding of common challenges with cross-browser development.